A League of Their Own: Spinoffs

-A short-lived series of the same title based on the film aired on CBS in April 1993, with Garry Marshall, Megan Cavanagh, Tracy Reiner, Freddie Simpson, and Jon Lovitz reprising their roles.
+A short-lived series of the same title based on the film aired on CBS in April 1993, with Garry Marshall, Megan Cavanagh, Tracy Reiner, Freddie Simpson and Jon Lovitz reprising their roles.
 Carey Lowell took over Geena Davis's role.
 Only five of the six episodes made were broadcast.

-On August 6, 2020, Amazon Video gave a series order to reboot the series.
+On August 6, 2020, Amazon Video ordered a reboot series with the same title as the movie.
+The series debuted on August 12, 2022, on Amazon.
+The series was renewed in March 2023 for a four-episode final season, but in August 2023, Amazon announced that the second season would be scrapped due to delays caused by the WGA strike.